cloud66-oss/alterant/README.md

 ## Welcome to Alterant

 Alterant is a Descriptive Configuration Modifier.
-It reads configuration files in <code>yaml</code> or <code>json</code> and modifies them based on your scripts.
+It reads configuration files in `yaml` and modifies them based on your scripts.
 You can think of it as an elegant and understandable equivalent of XSLT but for YAML!

 ### Why do I need Alterant?